 The bond between grandparents and their grandchildren can be a beautiful thing, but legally, the relationship can be tenuous.
 In situations where the older generations are not getting along, grandparents may need the help of a lawyer in order to visit their grandchildren.

-At the Law Offices of Kristine M. Demo-Vazquez, P.C., in Rochester, New York, we help grandparents with issues in custody and grandchild visitation so that they can keep this relationship strong in the best interests of the children.
+At the Law Offices of Kristine M. Demo-Vazquez, P.C., in Henrietta, New York, we help grandparents with issues in custody and grandchild visitation so that they can keep this relationship strong in the best interests of the children.

 Helping Establish Visitation Rights